CelesteRoberts/Data-Analysis-Portfolio/README.md

 ## Database Creation and Preparation
 1. Conducted an in-depth analysis of 9 provided CSV files to discern their entity relationships.
 2. Established key constraints to ensure data integrity.
-3. Developed a comprehensive diagram illustrating tables, attributes, primary keys, and foreign keys.
+3. Developed a comprehensive diagram illustrating tables, attributes, primary keys, and foreign keys (shown above).
-4. Executed the creation of the bikeshop database, crafting precise scripts for all 9 tables.
+4. Executed the creation of the bikeshop database, creating scripts for all 9 tables.
 5. Successfully imported CSV files into the bikeshop database, ensuring seamless data integration.

 ## Exploratory Data Analysis